Frequently Asked Questions - Overdraft Protection, Courtesy Pay and Extended Courtesy Pay

 How do I opt in to Extended Courtesy Pay?

 For added protection you can authorize and pay overdrafts on your ATM and everyday debit card transactions; to do so, you must opt in to Extended Courtesy Pay.
-You may opt in by visiting a local Clearview branch or clicking here.
+You may opt in online or by visiting your local Clearview financial center.

-Extended Courtesy Pay allows qualified opted in members to overdraw their accounts.
-The primary member must be at least 18 years of age to qualify for this plan.
-There is a fee of $35.00 each time we pay an overdraft and there is no limit on the total fees we may charge you for overdrawing your account.
+- Extended Courtesy Pay allows qualified opted in members who are at least 18 years old to overdraw their accounts.
+There is a $35.00 fee each time we pay an overdraft, capped at four fees per day.
+You will also receive a $5.00 daily overdraft fee once your checking account has been overdrawn more than 7 days, up to $100.00 per occurrence.
 Extended Courtesy Pay allows us to authorize and pay overdrafts for the following types of transactions:

 - ATM withdrawals